 One of the most popular positions for a canal house shot is the Damrak.
 This could be because it is one of the first canal views that you get when you are walking from Central Station toward Dam Square.
 Here, the colourful buildings appear as if they are miraculously floating atop a glassy sheet of water.
 Stand on Damrak proper for a straight on view, or on Prins Hendrikkade for a vantage facing south.

-Eye Film Institute, Noordelijke IJ-oever
+Eye Filmmuseum, Noordelijke IJ-oever

-While historical architecture is often coveted in Amsterdam, the Eye Film Institute is one of the city’s modern architectural jewels.
+While historical architecture is often coveted in Amsterdam, the Eye Filmmuseum is one of the city’s modern architectural jewels.
 Perched on the water in Amsterdam North and visible from Central Station, this building is a great photo opportunity both from far off, and up close.
 The dimensions of the museum are truly exceptional, and depending on your perspective, you can detect the figure of an eye.
 The building itself draws you in with its unique interaction with gravity and geometry.

 Huize Frankendael, Oosterpark